-WYWOP concert
+WYWOP Concert

 The WYWOP concert is the last concert in the congress during Mid-Europe.
 It takes place Saturday night.
 Dinner beforehand is generally extra-long to allow time to change into concert dress, though you can also do so before to avoid the trek back to the JUFA.
 We'll be assigned one of the dressing rooms upstairs.
 Be careful not to leave any jackets or anything in the dressing rooms when you leave.
-It may be a while before you are able to get them back .... cough...cough.
+It may be a while before you are able to get it back ... cough... cough.

 After the concert, there will be a big party, which starts at the Congress restaurant, until they close, and then elsewhere...either the JUFA or somewhere else.
-Be prepared to party until the sun comes up.\
+Be prepared to party until the sun comes up, but not so hard that you ditch Michael Markowski in München the following afternoon.